+- Customized training for each employee.
+While all new-hire training plans should cover the basics of working at your company, it’s essential to incorporate unique elements for each hire based on their interview and professional background.
 “Each person will enter training with varying skills and different focuses on what they need to be able to get through the training process successfully, so while the basics are core features, the rest of the training should remain flexible enough to suit each individual based on their personal needs,” said Adam Korbl, founder and CEO of iFax.

 3. Encourage team-level training.

-“Companies often do onboarding on orientation at the corporate level.
-While useful, orientation is also helped by being done at the team level,” said Mark A. Herschberg, author of The Career Toolkit: Essential Skills for Success That No One Taught You.
-“Helping the new team member understand team culture is equally important.
+“Companies often do onboarding on orientation at the corporate level,” said Mark A. Herschberg, author of The Career Toolkit: Essential Skills for Success That No One Taught You (Conosco Media, 2020).
+“While useful, orientation is also helped by being done at the team level.
+Helping the new team member understand team culture is equally important.
 How does the team operate in terms of conflict versus coalition building, or like to communicate?”

 4. Accommodate each new hire’s preferred learning method.

-- Reading: Some employees prefer to read a packet of written instructions and keep it on hand in their first few weeks on the job.
+- Reading.
+Some employees prefer to read a packet of written instructions and keep it on hand in their first few weeks on the job.

 “While not all aspects of training are made to move between [these three learning styles] … it is good practice to give the new employee the best chance of success that you can by providing the method that most inspires them,” Rodley said.